Noor187/Human-Face-Texture-Fitting/README.md

 The input to this code is the output of the DDFA model.
 The input file is to be in .obj file format.

 The code will write three mesh files.

-`your_input_name_BFMTexture.obj` is the output file with the fixed texture.
+`ConfidenceMask.obj` is the visualization of the confidence weights per vertex.
+These weights are used for interpolation of DDFA texture (Input texture) and the predicted texture `your_input_name_BFMTexture.obj`.

-`your_input_name_FinalOutput.obj` is the actual output file that is the resultant of texture fitting.
+`your_input_name_BFMTexture.obj` is the texture from the BFM eigeanspace that is predicted during the code based on the Input texture.

-`ConfidenceMask.obj` is the visualization of the confidence weights that are used for interpolation of DDFA texture and the predicted texture using Eigean space.
+`your_input_name_FinalOutput.obj` is the actual output file of texture fitting i.e. B3 section of the paper.
+It is obtained by interpolating the Input texture and BFM predicted texture using the confidence weights per vertex.

 ## Citation
 If this work is useful for your research or if you use this implementation in your academic projects, please cite the following papers: